best fort lauderdale real estate agent

 Yes.
 There is paperwork.
 This may vary in different municipalities.
 Fort Lauderdale requires: Proof of property ownership; A current license for a transient public lodging establishmen from the Florida Department of Business and Professional Regulation (DPBR; a current license with the Florida Department of Revenue for Sales Tax collection; A current Broward County Business Tax Receipt; Proof of registration for Broward County Tourist Development tax collection; A City of Fort Lauderdale Business Tax application submitted to the Vacation Rental department.

-iTrip will assist you with all the paperwork.
+Most Vacation Rental Management companies will assist you with the paperwork.
 You must pay any fees.
 These are fairly nominal.
 For instance, Fort Lauderdale's Vacation Rental Registration Fee (up to four units under the same roof) is $350.
 Renewal is $160.
 A Business Tax Receipt ranges from $27 to $150.
+Whether of not their assistance in included of costs extra is another question you should ask when interviewing potential management.

 Below is a link to the Vacation Rental Program page on the City of Fort Lauderdale's website.